stats60/stats60.github.io/project/index.md

 ## Final Project (80%)

 To demonstrate your understanding of the material we have covered, you will perform a data analysis project in R.
-**You may choose to do a project on your own or with up to two other teammates.** (If working with a teammate, only one person has to submit the work.
-The names and SUNet IDs of both teams should be clearly labeled.
-Your final report should have a paragraph outlining the contributions of each member to the project.)

 Here are the project minimum requirements: